hfz1337/Eruditus/README.md

 ## Features
 ### Core functionalities
 - Manage channels and their permissions
-- Track CTFtime events and announce them on the server
+- Create Discord scheduled events for upocoming CTF competitions
 - Track CTFs progress
 - Track members' participation in challenges
 - Announcements upon solving a challenge
-- Automatic pulling of challenges from CTFd
-- Automatic flag submission from within the Discord guild
+- Flag submission from within the Discord guild

-- Highlighting important notes by moving them to a read-only channel
+and more.

 ### Miscellaneous
 - Provides a utility to lookup system calls from a specific architecture